A stable deep adversarial learning approach for geological facies generation: Application

 \subsection{Flumy}

-Flumy is a stochastic process-based model used to simulate the geometry of heterogeneous reservoirs generated by meandering channels systems in both fluvial and turbidites environments \citep{lopez_flumy_2003, flumy}.
+Flumy is a stochastic process-based model used to simulate the geometry of heterogeneous reservoirs generated by meandering channelized systems in both fluvial and turbidites environments \citep{lopez_flumy_2003, flumy}.
 Flumy combines first-order hydraulic equations to track the evolution of channels and stochastic algorithms simulating chute cutoff, levee breaching, avulsions and associated deposits.
-Flumy generates three-dimensional reservoir models following a user-defined multi-sequence scenario.
+Flumy generates 3D reservoir models following a user-defined multi-sequence scenario.

-Conditioning to existing subsurface datasets, while possible \citep{bubnova:tel-02173727}, is difficult and the method lacks the necessary flexibility.
+Conditioning to existing subsurface datasets, while possible \citep{bubnova:tel-02173727, troncoso:tel-04077499}, is difficult and the method lacks of flexibility.
 Furthermore, inference computational cost is high, making it a choke-point for workflows where realisations must be simulated many times.